andjela31/RemoteController/README.md

 <img width="480" height="1020" alt="WhatsApp Image 2026-06-10 at 23 32 25" src="https://github.com/user-attachments/assets/be11249f-f7da-4cf1-8112-3035837b5f7f" />

 ### Message Exchange
-This screenshot shows the messages on both client and server side of the application.
+This screenshot shows the exchanged messages on both the client and server sides of the application.

 - Client:
 <img width="480" height="1020" alt="WhatsApp Image 2026-06-10 at 23 32 29" src="https://github.com/user-attachments/assets/4b1a3e51-a452-4796-9b79-151ca7bdcd09" />